brtholomy/hnsw/draft.md

 ---

-To understand HNSW, we need to unpack the term's historical layers as though it were Lisp or Polish notation: `(Hierarchical (Navigable (Small World)))`.
+An [important paper in 2016][malkov_2016] introduced the term "Hierarchical Navigable Small World".
+But to examine HNSW, we need to unpack the term's historical layers as though it were Lisp or Polish notation: `(Hierarchical (Navigable (Small World)))`.

 1. *Hierarchical*: referring to stacked subgraphs of exponentially decaying density, a structure which addresses the problem of high dimensionality.
 1. *Navigable*: referring to the search complexity of the subgraphs, which achieve (poly)logarithmic scaling using a decentralized search algorithm.[1][navigability]
 1. *Small World* : referring to a unique graph with low average shortest path length and a high clustering coefficient.

-Thus we begin at the end: what's a "small world"?
+Thus we begin at the end: what's a "Small World"?

 ---

-# Small World
+# (Small World)

-What is a "small world" (SW) graph?
+What is a "Small World" (SW) graph?
 It's graph structure which achieves a unique balance between regularity and randomness, poised at the sweet spot in which the advantages of both can be achieved.
+The name comes from exactly what you might expect: it's what strangers say when it turns out they have an aquaintance in common, or when you see an old friend by chance in a foreign city.
+With a remarkably simple experiment, the influential sociologist Stanley Milgram was able to show that this feeling is demonstrably true: he asked people to forward letters to geographically distant strangers using only firstname aquaintances as links, and it turns out that the "six degrees of separation" in saturated social networks holds true.

 Ideally, what we want from a graphical structure in the context of a search routine, is the ability to find our goal efficiently no matter where we begin.
 This requires that we address these contingencies:

 1. We're far from our goal.
 This requires that we travel far without excessive cost: in other words, that long-distance links across the graph can be found.
+Randomly connected graphs tend to have long-distance links.

 2. We're close to our goal.
 This requires that we travel short distances without too many steps: thus that short-distance links can be found.

-Randomly connected graphs tend to have long-distance links.

 Regular graphs tend to have many short-distance links.

 ---